snehilvj/dmc-docs/docs/copybutton/copybutton.md

 ### Copy State Display

-Use `children` and `copiedChildren` to change what’s displayed before and after copying.
-You can use text, icons, or any Dash components.
+Use `children` and `copiedChildren` to control the content of the underlying button before and after copying.

+The `CopyButton` renders a Mantine `Button` internally, and `children` / `copiedChildren` are passed directly as the button’s children.
+For this reason, they must not contain interactive elements (for example: buttons, links, inputs, or other clickable controls), as nesting interactive components inside a button results in invalid HTML and accessibility issues.

+Use text, icons, or non-interactive Dash components (such as `Text`, `Group`, `Stack`, or `Icon` components) to customize the button content.

+If you would like to use something other than a button (like an `ActionIcon`), use the `CustomCopyButton` instead.

 .. exec::docs.copybutton.children